matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 Nowadays I am involved in a new project: We (I am part of a wonderful team!) are building a new street activism organisation that will revolutionise the way we do what we do.
 We put our hearts and souls into this project - and many hours.

 For living, I work in Germany's first vegan cooking school, the beautiful "Kurkuma" cooking school in Eimsbüttel.
-I work there for years already and offer the Israeli Cooking Evening  [<sup>1</sup>](#1).
+I work there for years already and offer the Israeli Cooking Evening[^3].
 They are super popular, and I am very proud and honored to be working there.

 **Anne:** In Hamburg you are known as a very active vegan activist.
 How long have you been living vegan now?